 What Are Your Rights Under Illinois Law?

 If you’re involved in an accident caused by a pothole, you may be entitled to compensation from the government entity that is responsible for maintaining the roads.
-An article published by National Public Radio (NPR) in 2018 highlighted how the city approved over 1,100 claims for vehicle damage from potholes.

 If your car was damaged due to a pothole, you could submit a form to the City of Chicago Office of the City Clerk.
 You must collect as much information as possible to include with your claim.
 If possible, you should include: